When to Leave to go around GB?

 Weather

-This is becoming an increasing problem to predict, over the last few years Scotland had essentially done without summer even when there were heat waves in the south, I have had significant problems with poor weather most years, the best weather was in spring 2023.
+This is becoming an increasing problem to predict, over the last few years Scotland has essentially done without summer even when there were heat waves in the south, I have had significant problems with poor weather most years, the best weather was in spring 2023.
 Anecdotally in recent years there has either been too much wind or none throughout the season - that certainly appeared to be the case in 2024.
-Passage charts are the normal place to go for long range planning.

 A portion of the American passage chart for April.